Skip to Main Content

 At-Will Employment

-The employer/employee relationship in Louisiana is governed by the at-will employment doctrine.
+Generally, the employer/employee relationship in Louisiana is governed by the at-will employment doctrine.
 La.
 Civil Code art.
 2747.
-This means that either party may terminate the relationship at any time, with or without cause, and with or without notice.
-However, without a disclaimer to the contrary, the terms and conditions of an employer's Employment Manual or Handbook may narrow and restrict the employment-at-will doctrine and create "enforceable contractual obligations."
+This means that either the employer or the employee may terminate the relationship at any time, with or without cause, and with or without notice.
+However, without a disclaimer to the contrary, the terms and conditions of an employer's employment manual or handbook may narrow and restrict the at-will employment doctrine and create "enforceable contractual obligations."
 Patino v.
 Dillard Univ., 2015-1364 (La.App.
 4 Cir.
-5/25/16).
+May 25, 2016).
 However, handbook disclaimers are generally effective at preserving the at-will relationship.

 Right-to-Work Laws

-The State of Louisiana is a right-to-work state.
+Louisiana is a right-to-work state.
 It is the "public policy of Louisiana that all persons shall have and shall be protected in the exercise of the right, freely and without fear of penalty or reprisal, to form, join[,] and assist labor organizations or to refrain from any such activities."
 La.
 Rev. Stat. § 23:981.
-The general right-to-work laws for the state of Louisiana may be found at La.
+The general right-to-work laws for the State of Louisiana may be found at La.
 Rev. Stat. §§ 23:981 through 987.
 Notably, no person can be required, as a condition of employment, to become or remain a member of any labor organization or to pay any dues, fees, assessments, or other charges of any kind to a labor organization.
 La.
 Rev. Stat. § 23:983.
-The Agricultural Laborers' Right to Work Law is at La.
-Rev. Stat. §§ 23:881 through 889 and similarly provides that no agricultural laborer may be required to become or remain a member of any labor union or labor organization as a condition of employment or continuation of employment by such employer.
+The Agricultural Laborers' Right to Work Law may be found at La.
+Rev. Stat. §§ 23:881 through 889, and similarly provides that no agricultural laborer may be required to become or remain a member of any labor union or labor organization as a condition of employment or continuation of employment by such employer.

 Immigration Verification